decretist/Dissertation/Chapter3/chapter3.md

 used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

+[^16]: Cite Winroth's dissertation, 345, where he appears open to the possibility that D.63 d.p.c.34 is an interpolation, without commiting to it.
+Winroth ultimately accepted the argument of Rudolf Wiegand (†1998) that the interpolation hypothesis is a slippery slope---once you start rejecting problematic passages because they are inconvenient (chronologically or otherwise), there is no obvious place to stop.

+[^17]: See @winroth_where_2013.
+The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[^16]: See @eichbauer_gratians_2013 for a good recent overview of these debates.
+[^18]: See @eichbauer_gratians_2013 for a good recent overview of these debates.

-[^17]: Carlos Larrainzar in -@larrainzar_borrador_1999, 601, describes
-Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
+[^19]: Carlos Larrainzar describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*." @larrainzar_borrador_1999, 601.
 "The second recension contains 3,945 canons (including the paleae) in the editions.
 The first recension contains only 1,860 canons (47 percent)." @winroth_making_2000, 122.

-[^18]: See @larrainzar_borrador_1999, 601, for the number of canons
+[^20]: See @larrainzar_borrador_1999, 601, for the number of canons
 in Sg, emphasizing that it is approximate.
 See @winroth_making_2000, 122, for the number of canons in the first recension.
 3,945 is a conventional number.

-[^20]: See @winroth_where_2013.
-The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[^21]: **Placeholder for Pennington, Larson footnote** Pennington asserts that "[t]he main reason that Winroth created a second 'Gratian' is because of a text [D.63 d.p.c.34] that is found in all pre-Vulgate manuscripts." @pennington_biography_2018, 362.
+[^22]: **Placeholder for Pennington, Larson footnote** Pennington asserts that "[t]he main reason that Winroth created a second 'Gratian' is because of a text [D.63 d.p.c.34] that is found in all pre-Vulgate manuscripts." @pennington_biography_2018, 362.
 D.63